radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 		self.init(name: "The name")
 	}
 ```
-In Swift, the initializer chain is like the figure below:
+In Swift, the initializer chain looks like the figure below:

 ![Swift Initialization chain](statics/Swift.InitializationChain.png)